jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 </div>

 **Note:** *The request to create the device group required no authentication or authorization.* The API Services Gateway does not, by default, enforce any authentication model.
 This relieves us from that concern.
-In fact, we exposed both `80` and `443` TCP port from the contanier.
+In fact, we exposed both `80` and `443` TCP port from the container.
 We could issue all these requests without encryption too.
 We will later mitigate these concerns by limiting network access to the API Service Gateway to only trusted containers on a private network.
 The idea of restricting access to services as a means to relieve concerns is a basic concept for container orchestrations.
 It is important to realize that removing concerns, even security concerns, is a goal at this phase of our development process.

 **Note:** If your customer would like to add the concern of *minimal security* to the API Services Gateway, they can enable the requirement for HTTP BASIC authentication for all requests.
 The API Services Gateway includes an Apache web server, like TMOS does, which can implement the HTTP BASIC authentication scheme.
 You can config Apache to require `htpasswd` files (basic passwords) or to use LDAP queries to authenticate requests.